ExteriorExtensions: A package for Macaulay2: Examples

 \end{example}

-\begin{example} Larger algebras are also possible, such as $\mathfrak{e}_8 \cong \sl_9 \oplus \bw 3 \CC^9 \oplus\bw 6 \CC^9 $ from \cite{Vinberg-Elashvili}, and we have done extensive computations in \cite{HolweckOeding22}.
+\begin{example} Larger algebras are also possible, such as $\mathfrak{e}_8 \cong \sl_9 \oplus \bw 3 \CC^9 \oplus\bw 6 \CC^9 $ from \cite{Vinberg-Elashvili}, and we have done extensive computations in \cite{HolweckOeding23}.
 Here are some example computations that check that the bracket satisfies the Lie-bracket conditions (skew-symmetry and Jacobi).

-During the development of this code we found a problem with our definition of the bracket that stemmed back to our implementation of the Hodge star operator, which we were able to fix.
-The following equations 2.5 and 2.6 from \cite{Vinberg-Elashvili}
+We check bracket conditions for pairs of random elements in each grade: